-Our gazpacho soup recipe is a classic blend of fresh tomatoes, cucumber, red and green bell peppers and jalapeño, flavored with onion, garlic and sherry vinegar.
+Our recipe is a simple blend of fresh, ripe tomatoes, cucumber, red and green bell peppers, jalapeño, garlic, onion, olive oil and sherry vinegar.

-- 2 lbs (4 to 5 medium) ripe tomatoes, peeled (see below for tips on easy peeling)
+- 2 lbs 4 to 5 medium ripe tomatoes, peeled

 - 3/4 English cucumber, peeled and roughly chopped (plus more for garnish)